izzat138/stm32helloworld/README.md

 <br/>

-7. Connect the STM32 with all the components as shown below
+10. Connect the STM32 with all the components as shown below.

 ![Semantic description of image](/image/schematic.png)